PRICING/SERVICES AND GENERAL - COMMONLY ASKED QUESTIONS AND ANSWERS

 Q: What’s the portfolio approach/strategy for a small account?

 A: Risk-defined trades (i.e. iron condors and credit spreads) across uncorrelated tickers to maximize portfolio diversification and mitigate risk.
+Regardless of account size, the 10 Options Trading Rules must be followed.

 Q: How many trades do I need to place on a monthly basis?